Sanglorian/orcus/Orcus Advanced Options - current.md

 *Level 21*

 **Item Power** (standard, daily) ● **Illusion**
-You turn invisible until the encounter ends, you attack or you use a swift action to end the effect.
+You turn invisible until the encounter ends, you attack or you use a swift action to end the effect (whichever comes first).

 ### Ring of Mind Shielding

 *Level 20*

-While wearing this ring, other creatures cannot to read your thoughts, determine whether you are lying, know your alignment, or know your creature ancestry or tags.
+While you are wearing this ring, other creatures cannot read your  thoughts, determine whether you are lying or know your alignment.
+They also cannot discern your creature ancestry or tags except as may be possible by visual examination.
 Creatures can telepathically communicate with you only if you allow it.

 You can use a swift action to cause the ring to become invisible until you use another swift action to make it visible, until you remove the ring, or until you die.